-Case No.(s) Planning Staff Name(s d Contact No).
-C.D.
-No. CPC-2010-581-CA ERICK LOPEZ 213-978- 1243 ALL Items Appealable to Council: Last Day to Appeal: Appealed: N/A N/A Yes □ No □ Location of Project (Include project titles, if any.)
+Case No.(s) Planning Staff Name(s d Contact No. C.D.
+No. CPC-2010-581-CA ERICK LOPEZ 213-978-1243 ALL ems Appealable to Council: Last Day to Appeal: Appealed: N/A N/A Yes □ No □ Location of Project (Include project titles, if any.)
 CITYWIDE Name(s), Applicant / Representative, Address, and P hone Number.
 CITY OF LOS ANGELES Name(s), Appellant / Representative, Address, and P hone Number.
-Villa access of the The second Final Project Description (Description is for consideration by Com General Plan Amendment and/or Zone Change case, include the p designation and zone change (i.e. "from Very Low Density Reside concurrent zone change from RA-1-K to (T)(Q)R1-1-K).
-In addition, those items which are appealable to Council.)
-Proposed amendments to the LAMC to establish in designated as Hillside Area.
-The amendments we (FAR); amendments to the existing Single-Family R and how they are calculated; creation of new grad District that would allow individual neighborhoods character and scale; and establish or revise discreproposed FAR, height, and grading regulations. rior land use design ntial land use design for all cases appear out of the regulations ould result in: a desidential Floor ding regulations to adjust the bases for single a reduction Area def s; creation e-family zoned on to the existinition; change on of a Hillside mits to better propose design de in the proper ng Flores to the Stan fit thei ed land use ation and le description only eties which are nor Area Ratione height limits dards Overlay ir community's ronmental No. 197 o 1984 Com mission Vote: Determination states administrative costs -2010-582-MND 6-0 A - 11 11 11 JAMES WILLIAMS, Commission Executive Assistant I Date:JUN 0 8 2 010
+Windows Co San San The second Final Project Description (Description is for consideration by Committee/Council, and for use on agendas and official public notices.
+If a General Plan Amendment and/or Zone Change case, include the prior land use designation and zone, as well as the proposed land use designation and zone change (i.e. "from Very Low Density Residential land use designation to Low Density land use designation and concurrent zone change from RA-1-K to (T)(Q)R1-1-K).
+In addition, for all cases appealed in the Council, please include in the description only those items which are appealable to Council.)
+Proposed amendments to the LAMC to establish new regulations for single-family zoned properties which are designated as Hillside Area.
+The amendments would result in: a reduction to the existing Floor Area Ratio (FAR); amendments to the existing Single-Family Residential Floor Area definition; changes to the height limits and how they are calculated; creation of new grading regulations; creation of a Hillside Standards Overlay District that would allow individual neighborhoods to adjust the baseline limits to better fit their community's character and scale; and establish or revise discretionary review processes for projects that deviate from the proposed FAR, height, and grading regulations. ronmental No. 197 o 1984 Com mission Vote: Determination states administrative costs are recovered through fees.
+6-0 A - 11 11 11 JAMES WILLIAMS, Commission Executive Assistant I Date: JUN 0 8 2 010